The Norwegian Human Rights Fund

 Our history and our members

 The Norwegian Human Rights Fund was established in 1988 by a collective of Norwegian civil society, academia and workers’ unions.
-As of 2025, the following organisations and institutions contribute strategically, professionally and financially to the NHRF’s work and are represented in the NHRF’s Board: Amnesty International Norway, the Norwegian Centre for Human Rights, the Atlas Alliance, the Church of Norway Council on Ecumenical and International Relations, and the Norwegian Confederation of Trade Unions.
+As of 2025, the following organisations and institutions contribute strategically, professionally and financially to the NHRF’s work and are represented in the NHRF’s Board: The Atlas Alliance, the Norwegian Centre for Human Rights, the Norwegian Confederation of Trade Unions, Amnesty International Norway, and the Church of Norway Council on Ecumenical and International Relations, along with an independent board member.

 Our team